ChrisBuilder/ChrisBuilder/README.md

 ° I am a Frontend 🖼 Developer💻 who is hungry for new opportunities to prove myself!📈

-° Right now I'm learning React and Redux to become even better at producing beautiful and responsive user experience for your business!
+° Right now I'm learning React and Redux to become even better at producing beautiful and better user experiences for your business!